0day-ci/linux/Documentation/networking/timestamping.rst

   later use (when the timestamp becomes available).
 Each skb is annotated with a pointer to its clone, in ``DSA_SKB_CB(skb)->clone``, to ease the driver's job of keeping track of which clone belongs to which skb.
+  But one-step timestamping request is handled differently with above two-step timestamping.
+The skb clone is no longer needed since hardware will insert TX time information on packet during egress.

 - ``.port_rxtstamp()``: The original (and only) timestampable skb is provided to the driver, for it to annotate it with a timestamp, if that is immediately